Pure non-Markovian evolutions: Pure non-Markovian evolutions

 \section{Pure non-Markovian evolutions}

-We show that the initial noise that any non-Markovian evolution $\mathbf{\Lambda}$ induces in the time interval $[0,T^\Lambda]$ is useless for the following non-Markovian effects to happen.
-By doing so, we better explain the role of PNM evolutions, namely those one-parameter continuous family of CPTP maps $\mathbf{\Lambda}=\{\Lambda_t\}_{t\geq 0}$ such that $\TL=0$.
-We prove that any NNM evolution can be simulated by a Markovian pre-processing of the input states followed by a PNM evolution.
-Finally, we prove that, if an evolution perfectly retrieve the initial information of the system, then it must be PNM.
+We show that the initial noise that NNM evolutions apply in the time interval $[0,T^\Lambda]$ is useless for the following non-Markovian effects to happen.
+By doing so, we prove that any NNM evolution can be simulated by a Markovian pre-processing of the input states followed by a PNM evolution.
+Finally, we better explain the role of PNM evolutions and we show that, if an evolution perfectly retrieves the initial information of the system, then it is PNM.